What Do Automotive Specialty Technician Do?

 What work experience do I need to become an Automotive Specialty Technician?

-Those thinking about becoming an Automotive Specialty Technician might also be interested in the following careers:
+Those interested in being an Automotive Specialty Technician may also be interested in:

 Those who work as an Automotive Specialty Technician sometimes switch careers to one of these choices: